ardaicoz/AlgoZoo/group/meetingslog.md

 **Discussion:** We discussed about how to design our project according to MVC, and talked about which classes are needed, and what sorts of methods are required.

 **ToDo:** Esra and Doğa will write the classes, their parameters and methods to be discussed on 28.04.2020 / Ayberk, Kerem, Alp, Arda and Görkem will search about MVC patterns and share what they found, and if any other classes are required until 28.04.2020

+### Meeting ~ (26.04.2020, 3 hours)

+**Present:** Esra, Doğa

+**Discussion:** We brainstormed ideas for MVC design of our project.
+We shared our opinions about which classes we need and how to connect model, view and controller classes to each other.
+We discussed about the properties and the methods of each class.
+We wrote our final ideas on a piece of paper.

 ### Meeting ~ (27.04.2020, 2 hours)